 8th Annual...

 The trophy was conceived well after the fact.
 After multiple years of jokingly contesting the largest "chub," during our annual "Smalliepalooza" pre-spawn extravaganza, my buddy Dan Dow decided to create a trophy.
 The basis of the trophy was formed out of various gear found during a day on the water.
 In this case, a chatter-bait and the classic red/white bobber.
 A few blocks of spare wood and a black sharpie rounded out its overall vibe.
 It was also renamed to the "Bass of the Year," or simply of the weekend's palooza.
 The trophy added some extra incentive to our 8th annual gathering.
 What started as a spring trip with my brother has slowly morphed into a planned multi-day event, a non-stop group chat, and a guest list of almost 20 names.
 As usual, that guest list gets smaller and smaller as the actual date of fishing approaches.
 Middle aged men with families don't fare well with actually showing up.
 For those that do, it can be some of the best, most fun, and exhausting fishing of the year.
 This year we had three new people join the fray with my brother's long time friend Travis marking his first time fly fishing with several nice bass.
-I think we're still working on balancing sun up to sun down fishing with leisure, food, and drinks thrown into the mix.
+Dan's brother in law Chris also came for the first time as did Ryan's friend Collin.
+Overall, I think we're still working on balancing sun up to sun down fishing with leisure, food, and drinks thrown into the mix.
 We are also looking on expanding to multiple waterways despite thoroughly enjoying what this creek has to offer.
 If you know, you already know...

 Tuesday, March 4, 2025